collin80/GVRET/README.md

 The project now builds in the Arduino IDE.
 So, use it to compile, send the firmware to the Arduino, and monitor serial.
 It all works very nicely.

 You will need the following to have any hope of compiling and running the firmware:
-- The GEVCU hardware (version 4 hardware or newer)
+- The GEVCU hardware (version 4 hardware or newer) or CANDue hardware
 - Arduino IDE 1.5.4 (use other versions at your own risk)
-- due_rtc library - I have a repo for this
+- due_can - In my repos
-- due_wire library - once again, in my repos
+- due_wire - once again, in my repos
-- DueTimer library - and again

-This project modifies the canbus library to be a bit more suited to such a project and the library is merged into this project.
-So, it is not an external dependency.
+- SdFat - I have also forked this into my repos

 All libraries belong in %USERPROFILE%\Documents\Arduino\libraries (Windows) or ~/Arduino/libraries (Linux/Mac).
 You will need to remove -master or any other postfixes.
 Your library folders should be named as above.